The kitchen beat in Eagle County restaurants

 “It’s a brain release for me, especially during prep and cleanup time,” he said.
 “It drowns out the dish machine, I hear nothing else but the music, and it creates a clear feeling in my head.
 It’s soothing and motivating at the same time.”

 At Beaver Creek’s Spruce Saddle Lodge, line cook Trace Minavio says there’s nothing like loud dub step to inspire that second wind needed to cleanup or close.

-“We put an iPod in a player and just let it blast,” she said.
+“We put an ipod in a player and just let it blast,” he said.
 “It works.”

 A native of Cortina D’Ampezzo, Italy, chef Simone Reatti of Vail’s Campo De Fiori also lived and worked in London, England, and developed a love of British rock while there.

 “I like Pink Floyd, Dire Straits, U2, The Alan Parsons Project, ” he said.
 “But we have a lot of Mexican natives on our staff, and I also like to play Mexican music to get them motivated and happy.
 And when it comes to getting everyone pumped up, nothing is better than ‘We Are The Champions.’”

 Everybody’s A DJ

 “My personal favorites are the Grateful Dead and Widespread Panic, but I find myself mostly listening to what the kitchen wants instead,” said Anthony LaRosa, executive chef at Larkspur.
 “If there’s one thing a cook will always let you know, it’s that the music isn’t doing it for them, but we all understand that it’s a community and our turn is coming up soon.
 But in my truck on the way home, I’ve found myself listening to classical music.
 No words to focus on, just symphony instruments, is the perfect way to wind down.